NxtChg/pieces/js/vue/vue-css/README.md

-# Vue plugin for storing relevant CSS with components
+# Vue plugin that allows you to bundle relevant CSS with your components

 ## Rationale